patrickfav/website-favre/content/articles/2019-04-26-a-better-way-to-protect-your-database-ids/index.md

  https://www.myshop.com/account/orders?orderid=7865
 ```

 From this you can probably estimate how many orders they processed.
 But it gets worse.
-If you make another other one, lets say 14 days later and it gets the id 7921 you can deduce that they receive about 4 orders a day.
+If you make another other one, let's say 14 days later, and it gets the ID 7921 you can deduce that they receive about 4 orders a day.
 This is business intelligence data you maybe don’t want your competition to know (see also this [article](https://medium.com/lightrail/prevent-business-intelligence-leaks-by-using-uuids-instead-of-database-ids-on-urls-and-in-apis-17f15669fd2e) for a more thorough discussion on this issue).

 #### Issue #2: Brute Force Guessing of IDs